johnlyzhou/spike-sorting/README.md

 # Spike Sorting

-Working on dimensionality reduction of neural recording waveforms and clustering.
+Work in progress on dimensionality reduction of spike waveforms and downstream clustering.